 Internally, there are two speaker drivers and no dedicated subwoofer.
 You are able to connect an after-market subwoofer to this soundbar for use in tandem as long as it supports the same connections that this model offers.

 Just like the higher-end VIZIO soundbar mentioned within this guide, the SB3220N-F6 supports Dolby Audio as well as DTS TruSurround and DTS TruVolume.
 Also, it offers support for one of the newest formats DTS Virtual: X which was just released in the past year.

 The only soundbar recommended in this guide from LG is the SK1 which retails for just under 100 dollars.
 Unlike most of the other models on this list, this soundbar measured in at only 28 inches which makes it ideal for compact spaces.

 Performance wise, the LG SK1 has 40W of total output power and a 2.0 channel setup.
 There is support for Bluetooth, but no compatibility for Dolby Atomos, Hi-Res audio or DTS formats.

 Cosmetically, the SK1 is a sleek and elegant piece of audio equipment.
 With the matte black finish and short length, it looks excellent alongside TV with a display of 32" or larger.

-Our top budget choice for someone looking to save as much money as possible while still in the sub-$100 soundbar price-point.
+Our top budget choice for someone looking to save as much money as possible while still getting a decent soundbar for a low price.
 The SB2920-C6 from VIZIO is their lowest-end 2.0 model that is also the smallest measuring in at just 29" in length.